-4. Financing Leases
+4. Financing Notes

-In 2008, the Authority signed a lease for an employee housing complex totaling \$2,300,000.
-The lease carries an interest rate of 4.39% with final maturity of 2028.
+In 2008, the Authority signed a note for an employee housing complex totaling \$2,300,000.
+The note carries an interest rate of 4.39% with final maturity of 2028.
 The employee housing financing was a private placement and subject to the following covenants.
 The Authority is required each year to have revenues not less than 110% of the amount required to pay all annual payments in the year; additionally, revenues for the immediately preceding year are equal to at least 125% of the maximum annual payments required to be paid in any succeeding year.

-In 2011, the Authority signed a lease with Alpine Bank for the acquisition of commercial real estate, located at 1340 Main Street in Carbondale, CO.
-The lease carries an interest rate of 4.5% and has an original principal amount, at inception of the lease, of \$1,000,000 with a final maturity of 2031.
+In 2011, the Authority signed a note with Alpine Bank for the acquisition of commercial real estate, located at 1340 Main Street in Carbondale, CO.
+The note carries an interest rate of 4.5% and has an original principal amount, at inception of the note, of \$1,000,000 with a final maturity of 2031.

-In 2016, the Authority signed leases for six buses totaling \$4,440,264.
-The lease carries an interest rate of 1.87% with a final maturity of 2028.
+In 2016, the Authority signed a note for six buses totaling \$4,440,264.
+The note carries an interest rate of 1.87% with a final maturity of 2028.

-In 2019, the Authority signed a lease for trails equipment totaling \$50,333.
-The lease carries an interest rate of 6.32% with a final maturity of 2025.
+In 2019, the Authority signed a note for trails equipment totaling \$50,333.
+The note carries an interest rate of 6.32% with a final maturity of 2025.